-Yet despite all this, it's still possible to buy the best and see the worst.
+But even though TV tech has never been better, it's still possible that you can buy the best and see the worst.

 So pick-up that remote, and let's have a play…